 - Over-praising/punishing to coax my child into being obedient

 - Manipulating my child into being happy.
-“We won’t do X if you don’t stop being difficult.”
+“We won’t do X if you don’t stop crying or being difficult.”

 - Isolating or ignoring my child until he/she behaves as I want